QGI Launches the Deterministic AI Stack: Five Products for Regulated Decisions

 The company has been building this stack for more than a year.
 What changes today is how we describe it.
 We are retiring the "research lab" frame.
 We are retiring "mission-critical intelligence" as the marquee phrase.
 The new positioning is specific: deterministic AI for regulated decisions.
 That is the category we are building.
 It is the category our customers ask for.
 It is the category that survives audit.

 Three things drove the timing.
-First, regulated financial-services teams need AI decisions that can survive governance review.
+First, active enterprise evaluations in mortgage compliance — including evaluations disclosed in our March 2026 news releases — gave us concrete proof points inside regulated AI Governance frameworks.
 Second, Q-Prime reached HuggingFace and the QAG Engine opened public preview in April, so the stack is no longer a roadmap document.
 Third, the regulator landscape has hardened.
 State AGs, the CFPB, and prudential regulators are now asking for explainability at the individual-decision level — not at the aggregate-model level.
 Probabilistic AI is not going to clear that bar.
 Deterministic AI has to.

 The three pillars of the relaunch